 The expansion and diversification of our products and customer base may result in increases in our overhead and selling expenses.
-We also may be required to increase staffing and other expenses as well as our expenditures on capital equipment and leasehold improvements in order to meet the demand for our products.
-Any increase in expenditures in anticipation of future sales that do not materialize would adversely affect our profitability.
+We also may be required to increase staffing and other expenses as well as our expenditures on

 From time to time, we may seek additional equity or debt financing to provide funds for the expansion of our business.
 We cannot predict the timing or amount of any such financing requirements at this time.
 If such financing is not available on satisfactory terms, we may be unable to expand our business or to develop new business at the rate desired and our operating results may suffer.
 Debt financing increases expenses and must be repaid regardless of operating results.
 Equity financing could result in additional dilution to existing stockholders.